philcockfield/sample.vite.manifest-issue/README.md

 ## Context

-When Vite uses a worker (which emits a [seperate chunk in teh production build](https://vitejs.dev/guide/features.html#import-with-query-suffixes)) and is configured to export a build manifest, eg:
+When Vite uses a worker (which emits a [seperate chunk in the production build](https://vitejs.dev/guide/features.html#import-with-query-suffixes)) and is configured to export a build manifest, eg:

 ```ts
 // vite.config.mts